 BigCommerce is a great choice for users interested in managing a store while selling on third-party channels such as Facebook or Pinterest.
 Although the emphasis is put on scalability, you want to be aware of the selling limits per year, up to $50k on the standard plan.

-Even though we managed to break it down to a top 5, there are other e-commerce options you might want to consider, including:
+Besides the top ecommerce platforms, there are other options you might want to consider, including:

 - Ecwid: Free, easy to use solution to sell on multiple, existing platforms